blastomussa/crayon-python-sdk/readme.md

 # Crayon CloudIQ SDK for Python

 This project is an SDK for Crayon's CloudIQ API that can be used in Python scripts and applications.
-Provides a simple interface to test Cloud IQ API calls with python for individuals who are inexperienced in C#.
+Provides a simple interface for individuals who are inexperienced in C# to test Cloud IQ API calls with Python.

 **As of right now, this is a non-destructive test suite that _only provides the GET REST method._ PUT, POST, and DELETE will be implemented at a later date.**